akmail/monitor_pi_net/README.md

 SERVICE
 -------
-the install script creates a new monitoring service which automatically starts after reboot.
+The install script creates a new monitoring service which automatically starts after reboot.
 In order to start the service execute the following command in the terminal:

     sudo /etc/init.d/monitor/pi/net start